Pet Home Service Faqs

 Yes please let us know if they are any special requests while we are in your home or otherwise.

-Yes please give us 2 hours notice for a cancellation of any in home consultation.
+If you are going to cancel your appointment, we need to know the evening before otherwise if you cancel the same day, there is a $50.00 cancellation fee.
 If you decided during your visit that you do not want to euthanize your pet you must tell us prior to the administration of the sedative otherwise we cannot reverse the process.

 Can children be present?